Last Updated: January 6, 2025

 • Critical Tasks and Slack are displayed in Bar Styles, as shown in the figure below.

 The Travel.mpp should look similar to the one in the following figure.
-The Flight Departs' Must Start On date should be 7/4/21 at 3:20 PM.
-The green note in the Gantt Chart should show that, too.
+The Flight Departs Must Start On date should be 7/4/21 at 3:20 PM; the green note in the Gantt Chart should also show that.
 The A New Task should have an SNET constraint of 7/4/21.

 The file Task Mode 2.mpp should have the same durations as in the figure below.
-The first four tasks are manually scheduled, and the next six are auto-scheduled.
-The durations for Summary 2 and the indented tasks should be the same as in the figure.
+The first four tasks are manually scheduled, and the next six are auto scheduled.
+The durations for Summary 2 and the indented tasks should also be the same as in the figure below.

 The Scheduling Engine.mpp file should look similar to the one in the figure below.